 Faculty mailboxes are located in 318 Smith.
 T.A. mailboxes are located in Smith 315, but these boxes are not secure and are only available when the office is open.
 Papers, notes, etc. for T.A.s should instead be delivered to T.A. offices.
-Faculty and T.A. office locations and hours are posted on a bulletin board outside of 315 Smith.
+Faculty and T.A. office locations and hours are

-Temporary Notice on Building Accessibility: Smith Hall will have no elevator service from June 17 through the end of December.
+Smith Hall will have no elevator service from June 17 through the end of November.
 Floors 2 and above are accessible only by stairs.
 Please contact the advising office directly (histadv@uw.edu) or your instructor or teaching assistant to arrange an appointment in an accessible alternative location, if needed.